CodyQin/SGtSNEpiPy/README.md

 the edges can be weighted or unweighted.
 The output is the array of the $d$-dimensional vertex coordinates in the embedding space.
-The Python wrapper converts the data formats and translate all input and output arguments between Julia and Pytheon.
+The Python wrapper converts the data formats and translate all input and output arguments between Julia and Python.

 ### Introduction

 SG-t-SNE extends t-SNE from point feature data to graph data, especially sparse graphs represented by their adjacency matrices in sparse formats.
-Here, SNE stands for Stochastic Near-beighbor Embedding, and SG stands for sparse graph.
+Here, SNE stands for Stochastic Near-neighbor Embedding, and SG stands for sparse graph.
 The SG-t-SNE algorithm was first introduced first described in 2019 in the [`paper`](https://ieeexplore.ieee.org/document/8916505)*[[1]](#1).
 A